Asociatia-Bucurie-In-dar/in-pridvor/DONATION-IMPLEMENTATION-SUMMARY.md

 - Never commit `.env.local` to git
 - Use test keys in development
 - Use live keys only in production
-- Regular security audits for Stripe integration
+- Regular security audits for Netopia Payments integration

 ## 📊 Why Modal-Only Approach?